 If you’re wondering about the small piece of metal that is visible in the product photograph, it’s a probe holder that clips into grill grates (or an oven rack).
 You slide the probe through the holes so that it can be suspended in air – this will give you an accurate ambient temperature reading.

 The great wireless range, accurate readings, easy setup, and dual probes included with this ThermoPro model make it our best smoker thermometer.
+If you’re looking for even more information on this model, check out our full ThermoPro TP20 review here.

 2. Tenergy Solis Digital Meat Thermometer Review